asumagic/angelsea/README.md

 Currently, the `asCALL_GENERIC` calling convention is the best supported (though some things are not covered).

-There is experimental support for the native calling convention (on by default), but it is early and as such will often fall back to the VM.
+There is experimental support for the native calling convention (on by default).
+Many cases should be covered, but some are omitted.

-For cases that are supported, system calls are much faster with the JIT with either the generic or native calling convention.
+Supported system calls are much faster with the JIT with either the generic or native calling convention.

 There is also an experimental "stack elision" optimization (`experimental_stack_elision`) that can improve the native calling convention